 3.1.1 Spectral Energy Distribution

-As discussed in the introduction, we are interested in reproducing observed high ionization potential emission lines and probing the parameters inferred in high-z surveys (e.g. Kewley et al. 2013, Raiter et al. 2010, Shapley et al. 2003, Stanway et al. 2014) We are also interested in reproducing the findings of Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), who investigate local starburst galaxies (z < 0.6) and find [Ne V] and He II λ4686 emission lines respectively.
+As discussed in the introduction, we are guided by reproducing observed high ionization potential emission lines and probing the conditions inferred in high-z surveys (e.g. Kewley et al. 2013, Raiter et al. 2010, Shapley et al. 2003, Stanway et al. 2014) We are guided by the findings of Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), who investigate local starburst galaxies (z < 0.6) and find [Ne V] and He II λ4686 emission lines respectively.
 In order to select the best SFH for such a study, we compare the peak Wλ of high ionization potential emission lines across the LOC plane.

 We found that the peak Wλ of high ionization potential emission lines, like [Ne V] λ3426 is about 5 times greater for the Padova continuous evolution track than the Padova instantaneous evolution track.
-We note that the Geneva track instantaneous evolution model at 0.008 M⊙ and 5 Myr in marginally more emission from most emission lines (e.g. [O II] λ3727 and [O III] λ5007 emission is slightly higher, peaking at around 1.25 times the baseline model peak value), but that there is less emission by high ionization emission lines.
-For example, the Padova continuous model at 5 Myr predicts about 2.5 times more [Ne V] λ3426 emission than the Geneva track instantaneous evolution model at Z = 0.008 M⊙at 5 Myr with rotation.
-Since higher ionization emission lines are our focus, we adopted the Padova AGB track SED at 5 Myr as our baseline model.
+We note that the Geneva track instantaneous evolution model at Z = 0.008 and 5 Myr resulted in marginally more emission from most emission lines (e.g. [O II] λ3727 and [O III] λ5007 emission is slightly higher, peaking at around 1.25 times the baseline model peak value), but that there is less emission by high ionization emission lines.
+For example, the Padova continuous model at 5 Myr predicts about 2.5 times more [Ne V] λ3426 emission than the Geneva track instantaneous evolution model at Z = 0.008 at 5 Myr with rotation.
+Since observations of higher ionization emission lines spurred the generation of this atlas, we adopted the Padova AGB continuous evolution track SED at 5 Myr as our baseline model.

 3.1.2 Boundary Conditions

-The two stopping conditions of the model are total hydrogen column density (N(H)) and electron temperature (Te).
+The two stopping conditions of the model are total hydrogen column density, N(H), and electron temperature,Te.
 Our simulations stop when N(H) exceeds 1023 cm-2 because Cloudy becomes optically thick to Compton scattering.
 In a later section (§ 4.1), we explore the sensitivity of relaxing this condition.
 Additionally, we stop our models when the Te falls below 4000 K because gas hotter than 4000 K is required to produce collisionally excited optical and UV lines.

 3.1.3 Abundances